Why You Will Love This Easy Sweet Dinner Roll Recipe

 - Sugar or Honey This serves two purposes.
 It feeds the yeast to help it activate, and it adds a subtle sweetness that complements the savory dough.

-- Warm Water (100°F) Water acts as the solvent that activates the yeast.
-The temperature is critical—warm enough to wake the yeast up, but not so hot that it hurts it.
+- Warm Water (100°F) or Whole Milk Water acts as the solvent that activates the yeast.
+The temperature is critical.
+Warm enough to wake the yeast up, but not so hot that it kills it.
+You can also use whole milk instead of the water.

 - Unbleached Flour This provides the structure and gluten strands that trap the air bubbles created by the yeast, giving the rolls their shape and chew.

-- Butter Topping Brushing melted butter and sugar on top encourages beautiful browning and adds a sticky, sweet finish that makes these rolls irresistible.
+- Butter Topping Brushing melted butter and sugar on top encourages beautiful browning and adds a sticky, sweet finish that makes these rolls deeply satisfying.
+The ratio of butter, water, and sugar in the glaze is what produces the caramelized finish.
+Too much water and it won't brown.
+Too little and it burns before the rolls are done.

 Why This Recipe Works